arunrajora/nd013-c1-vision-starter/README.md

 * The precision mAP is around 17%.
 * The model is performing poorly on medium size images and very poorly on the small objects.
 * The model is still unable to recognized very obvious classes in an image.
+* Both the training and validation losses did decrease providing improvements.

 #### Experiment 3
 * Now, CenterNet HourGlass104 512x512 model was used for training.
 It has a better mAP but is slow in computation time.